For with God nothing will be impossible.~Luke 1:37 NKJV

 Although we don’t have an Elisha or Moses to guide and reassure us, we have someone greater, Jesus Christ, who tells us not to fear, just believe.

-In moments of despair or fear, do you ask God for spiritual sight?
-If not, ask Him to reveal his presence and protective hand over your life.
+In moments of fear, do you ask God for spiritual sight?
+Ask Him to reveal His protective hand over your life.

 Heavenly Father, Your Word tells us to walk by faith and not by sight.
 Simple words, yet they challenge every part of my being.
 When darkness is all around, I can become fearful and discouraged.
 Remind me that You know and care, and Your light dispels all darkness.
 And as I see the harsh realities this world offers, may I set my sights high as I look to You.